wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/7-exercise-implement-tab-authentication.md

 }
 ```

 Create the new file ./src/app/web/auth-start.html in the project, and add the following code to it.
 This file uses the Microsoft Teams JavaScript SDK and Azure Active Directory Authentication Library JavaScript (ADAL.js) libraries to configure ADAL for the Azure AD application created previously in this exercise.
-It then redirects the user to the Azure AD sign-in page and instructs the page to redirect the user back to **auth-end.html** on our site:
+It then redirects the user to the Azure AD sign-in page and instructs the page to redirect the user back to **auth-end.html** on our site.

 ```html
 <!DOCTYPE html>